 Dealing with my kids was much easier than dealing with the crazy population of Silicon Alley in the boom months of early 2000.
 The first wave of the Internet industry was reaching a peak of ridiculous hype at this time.
 Newer and dumber dot-coms were being launched every day.
 I began to dread what dumb idea for a major website I'd see advertised on a giant billboard or TV commercial next.
 Watching the Super Bowl was surreal; it seemed every commercial was for a new website.
 There was a major new online fashion store called Boo.com that promised to be the Amazon.com of clothing (I was skeptical, because I'd watched iVillage's "iBaby.com" baby-products store flop).
 Pets.com had a sock puppet.
-Whoopi Goldberg was selling some new kind of digital currency called "Flooz".
-Gazoontite.com was for allergy sufferers (I suffered from hay fever myself, but I'd be damned before I'd buy my Allarest at a website called Gazoontite.com).
+Whoopi Goldberg was selling some new kind of digital currency called "Flooz", which sounded like a great idea except that the system didn't actually work for anything you actually wanted to buy.
+Gazoontite.com was for allergy sufferers.
+I suffered from hay fever myself, but I'd be damned before I'd buy my Allarest at a website called Gazoontite.com, though if I tried maybe I'd pay for it with Flooz.
 Kozmo.com was a web-based urban food delivery service.
 Newscaster Lou Dobbs left CNN to found a science website called Space.com.
 Everybody seemed to be losing their minds.

 I was quite surprised to hear, one day in early 2000, that Time Warner had agreed to be acquired by -- wait for it -- America Online.
 I wish I could have been in my old office on the day this was announced, that I could have seen the faces.
 Five years earlier, when we kicked off Pathfinder.com, we thought of AOL as among the weakest and most vulnerable competitors in our field.
 Many in the media industry were shocked by the realization that AOL had acquired Time Warner, rather than the other way around.